mediadepot/docs/NEW_DRIVE.md

 -v  : verbose, mention files
 -x  : stay on one file system
 -H  : preserve hard links (not included with -a)
--A  : preserve ACLs/permissions (not included with -a) -W  : copy files whole (without rsync algorithm)
+-W  : copy files whole (without rsync algorithm) --remove-source-files : delete source files on sync complete

+# The following options are not supported in CoreOS/Flatcar
--X  : preserve extended attributes (not included with -a) --numeric-ids : don't map uid/gid values by user/group name --info=progress2 : instead of --progress is useful for large transfers, as it gives overall progress
+-A  : preserve ACLs/permissions (not included with -a) -X  : preserve extended attributes (not included with -a) --numeric-ids : don't map uid/gid values by user/group name --info=progress2 : instead of --progress is useful for large transfers, as it gives overall progress